QuantumSpinozist/quantumspinozist.github.io/book_report_roberts_p1.md

 which one might rightfully argue really form the meat of the book (in particular to someone who wishes to adapt some of the techniques for their own theoretical undertakings).
 I highly suggest reading the book, even if the long messy calculations can be somewhat hard to get through, especially for people who are unfamiliar with field theory.
-Under this approach this report should be seen as a mostly supplementary ressource, designed to help you see both forest and the trees.
+Under this approach this report should be seen as a mostly supplementary ressource, designed to help you see both the forest and the trees.
 Nevertheless I hope this text can also be appreciated by people who do not intend to read the whole book.

 Unlike in my usual reports I have stuck with the structure of the book in terms of chapter numbering, but I have slightly adjusted the chapter titles at times.